tobek/laminae/00-v-facets.md

 ### Synthesis

-REF[Synthesis] believes that dictums are valuable and should be neither ignored nor abused.
+REF[Synthesis] believes that established dictums are valuable and should be neither ignored nor abused.
 No hierarchy is perfect, for no one system can account for the range and details of individual challenges that are best understood by the individuals closest to those challenges, but nor can large and complex tasks be surmounted without structure and objective accountability.
 Disciples often take into account multiple and contradictory hierarchies in which responsibilities and status depend on context and rules should not be followed blindly.

-REF[Synthesis] tends towards practicality, pragmatism, balance, harmony, focus, realism, and syncretism.
+REF[Synthesis] tends towards practicality, pragmatism, balance, harmony, focus, realism, observation, and syncretism.

 REF[Synthesis] regards REF[Hierarchy] as reflexively rigid and incapable of nuanced judgement, and sees REF[Autonomy] as recklessly idealistic.